ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 System components
 ~~~~~~~~~~~~~~~~~

-Roughly speaking, the EPICS toolset enables creation of servers and
+Broadly speaking, the EPICS toolset enables creation of servers and
 client applications.
 Servers provide access to data, reading or writing,
 locally or over a network.
 Reading and writing is often done to and from
 hardware connected to physical components, however data can also be
 produced or used elsewhere.
 Physical I/O, however is the central task of
 any control system, including EPICS.
-The I/O server component of EPICS
-is called the Input/Output Controller, or IOC for short.

 Clients can display, store and manipulate the data.
 Client software
-ranges from (graphical) user interface tools to powerful services for
+ranges from (graphical and command line) user interface tools to powerful services for
 data management.

 The basic components of an EPICS-based control system are:

+**IOC**, the Input/Output Controller.
+This is the I/O server component of EPICS.
-**IOC** Almost any computing platform that can support EPICS basic
+Almost any computing platform that can support EPICS basic
 components like databases and network communication can be used
 as an IOC.
 One example is a regular desktop computer, other examples are
 systems based on real-time operating systems like vxWorks or RTEMS and